neticdk/go-common/pkg/cli/TUTORIAL.md

 Some of the important things it contains:

-- cobra related attributes such as `Command`, `CommandArgs` and command information such as name and descriptions
+- information about the CLI such as the name and description
+- a `Logger`
+- an `ErrorHandler`
+- the `OutputFormat`
-- general attributes such as `Logger`, `ErrorHandler` and `OutputFormat`
+- cobra related attributes such as `Command`, `CommandArgs`
 - persistent/global flags (`PFlags`) configuration

 You instantiate it using: